dalesgit/logseq/pages/SD training Nov 7.md

 			- cf. "Transformation of consciousness" ony happens when we're not holding too tightly onto our defenses.
 How be in complete surrender mode.
 		- Esther dislikes phrase "spiritual maturity" -- patronizing or condescending (p.
 41)
 		- Nina likes article because she recognizes that her spiritual growth has often come through times of trauma
+		- Pastoral care vs. SD
 			- Shea: family of his spouse has a child with Cerebral Palsey. ...
 "Everything happens for a reason" "it all works out" ... = "Grief denial" or at least "grief delaying" ...
 "God is punishing us"
 				- If someone comes to SD it is because they are feeling uncomfortable in that space.
 				- Chat: what to say to some in grief. 	https://grief.com/10-best-worst-things-to-say-to-someone-in-grief/
 			- When to ask directly about the truisms that people cling to?
 What would re-writing your story look like?
+			- Nina had a brother with Downs Syndrome.
+One pastor came Presby: why G